oMaN-Rod/PalworldSaveTools/README.md

 # Known bugs/issues:

-1. Hostile pals after using character transfer:
+1. Hostile Pals After Character Transfer
-	- Can be solved by putting them in your party, then dropping them on ground and picking them up afterwards.
-This reassigns the owner to you.
+	- After performing a character transfer, some Pals may behave aggressively due to an outdated ownership assignment.
+	- Workaround: Add the affected Pal to your party, drop it on the ground, then pick it back up.
+This will reassign ownership to the current character.

 2. Bases get wiped when attempting to transfer from server to local:
-	- Cannot be solved by any means for time being due to v0.4.15 patch.
+	- Status: No known fix at this time.
+This issue is caused by changes introduced in patch v0.4.15.